 [About]

-Van den Berg has exhibited and performed at institutions including Goethe-Institut Amsterdam, Kunsthal KAdE, Museum Belvédère, Kunstvereniging Diepenheim, Stroom Den Haag, NIMk, W139, De Voorkamer (Lier, BE), Galerija Klovićevi dvori (Zagreb, HR), Zoo Gallery (Nantes, FR), Museum De Paviljoens (Almere), and the AC Institute (New York City).
+Van den Berg has exhibited and performed at institutions including Goethe-Institut Amsterdam, Kunsthal KAdE, Museum Belvédère, Kunstvereniging Diepenheim, Stroom Den Haag, NIMk, W139, De Voorkamer (Lier, BE), Galerija Klovićevi dvori (Zagreb, HR), Zoo Galerie (Nantes, FR), Museum De Paviljoens (Almere), and the AC Institute (New York City).

 Download CV